 First, you need to tell the lady how many pieces you want.
 She’ll jot it down and pass you a number tag.
 You can see the number tags at the middle of this photo.

 Most people will stand and wait for their ordered buns to be cooked.
 We did that too.
 Besides it’s interesting to watch.
 Sometimes if you’re lucky and they have leftovers from that particular batch, you get to buy the pepper buns right away.
-I suspect one need to maximize production no matter what, right?

 And because we were staying next to this shop, we just went up to the hostel’s kitchen and eat it there.
 A knife is useful when you’re sharing.
 Hehe